 Types of Mortgages

 There are a few different types of mortgages, the most common is a principal and interest loan.
 With a principal and interest loan you have minimum repayments due each fortnight or month which is made up of part interest, part principal (the amount you originally borrowed).
 In the early years most of the repayment is interest.
 For example you have a loan of $500,000 at 4.5% interest over 25 years.
 Your monthly repayments are $2,779.
 Your first repayment is made up of $1,875 in interest and $904 in principal.
 At the end of the first month you owe $500,000 minus the $904 you have paid off the loan: $499,096.
-Your next repayment of $2,779 is made up of $1,872 in interest and $908 in principal.
+Your next repayment of $2,779 is made up of $1,872 in interest and $907 in principal.
+Woo hoo!
+You have just spent 3 bucks less in interest!
 The reason for the changes in the interest and principal components is because the interest you pay is based on the remaining principal you owe.

 If you decide not to make any extra repayments, using the example of the $500,000 loan over 25 years we just looked at, it would take you 14 years to pay off the first third of principal, seven years for the next third and four years for the last third.